ipenburg/check_raspberry_shake/README.md

 FAILURE OF THE SOFTWARE TO OPERATE WITH ANY OTHER SOFTWARE), EVEN IF SUCH HOLDER OR OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 188:

-    &#x3d;over should be: '=over' or '=over positive\_number'

-    You can't have =items (as at line 193) unless the first thing after the =over is an =item

-- Around line 256:

-    Unterminated C<...> sequence